 - 1. Reboot the NameNode machine. - 2.
-Verify that the NameNode service is up and running. - On the NameNode machine, execute the following command:
+Verify that the NameNode service is up and running. - On the NameNode machine, list all the Java processes by invoking jps and look for NameNode process:

 '''

-service hadoop-namenode status
+$JDK_HOME/bin/jps

 '''

 • If the service is up and running, you should see a message similar to the one shown in the following example: